Book 101 Review YouTube Channel: Book 101 Review.

 To learn the price of using magic…!
 Magic in fairytales is not a human weapon but a divine one.
 It’s equivalent to biting the forbidden fruit.

-I am a writer, digital marketing specialist, and transformational leader who harness AI and technology to deliver high-impact digital solutions as interdependent rings of a chain.
+I am a writer, digital marketing specialist, and transformational leader who harnesses AI and technology to deliver high-impact digital solutions as interdependent rings of a chain.
 This means that I collaborate with digital distributors to make my books reach places all over the globe.
 I also used Hollywood’s #1 screenplay coverage service, WeScreenplay, for my romantic drama The Words of Emily Logan.
 I’ve also learned that validation is not a matter of book reviews.
 However, they can help sales.

 Not to judge so they won’t be judged as well…

 Fairytales play with symbols!
 Objects, talking beasts, bridges in spacetime, magical melodies, specific laws of nature and many more constitute the elements on which stories are being written.
-Allegories and messages for children were important as well.
+Allegories and messages for children are important as well.
 But as a general canon, it’s the overall feeling of fairytale fantasy that made me feel satisfied.
 It’s an adventure for those who seek to find a way to leave their world behind!

 “Harry Potter has come to Hogwarts!”
 These were the words of Draco Malfoy when little Harry Potter came for the first time at Hogwarts School of Witchcraft & Wizardry.
 And who is the chosen one from the cinematic universe of J.K.
 Rowling?
 Emma Watson, for lots of complex reasons!
 First of all and contrary to many Greek artists, I admire Emma for the fact that she has been entangled with projects different from her acting career, including campaigns, activism, big companies, and ambassador opportunities.
 Secondly, Hogwarts School of Witchcraft and Wizardry partly mirrors the nature of my education as well.
 An extensive pattern of complex science, art, writing magic, artifacts, and transcendental realism including meditative writing.
 Furthermore, I believe it would be beneficial to learn from an actress who has spent her entire childhood around magic, since I have started acting lessons myself at the cultural center of my town!